dwyl/flutter-bloc-tutorial/README.md

 }
 ```

-Don't forget to pass on the `TodoItem` object
+Don't forget to pass on the `Item` object
 when listing the items
 inside the `build` function
 of `_HomePageState` class!